Calvin-Schmeichel/Obsidian-Quartz-Website/content/Unlisted/Drafts/llm_docker_tailscale_update.md

 ---
 title: "Update: My new LLM configuration using Tailscale and Docker"
 aliases:
+  - "Update: My new LLM configuration using Tailscale and Docker"
   - Proxmox VM Docker ollama install
 description: An update on my Ollama configuration within my homelab
 permalink: 609669cc-7a02-4a8f-bb55-78ef752ef7ec